Stevie Brown

-Stevie Christopher Brown (born July 17, 1987) is an American former professional football safety.
+Stevie Christopher Brown (born July 17, 1987) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the Oakland Raiders in the seventh round of the 2010 NFL draft.
-He played college football for the Michigan Wolverines, where he started at safety as a junior for the 2008 team and at linebacker for the 2009 team.
+He played college football for the Michigan Wolverines, starting at safety as a junior for the 2008 team and at linebacker for the 2009 team.
 He was also a member of the Carolina Panthers, Houston Texans, Indianapolis Colts, New York Giants, and Kansas City Chiefs.

 Early life

 In high school, he was a three-year starter for head coach Bob Gaddis at Columbus East High School in Columbus, Indiana.
 He gained 1,700 all-purpose yards as a junior in 2004 and scored 17 touchdowns, while recording 30 solo tackles and three interceptions.
 Despite only playing three games due to injury as a senior he was selected first-team all-state.
 He participated in the 2006 U.S. Army All-American Bowl.
-Also he was on the cover of Excel High School Sports Goal Post 2005 Football Yearbook.
 Also all-state by the Indiana Coaches Association and by the Associated Press as a junior.
 Ranked as the number 7 safety and the second-best player in the state of Indiana according to rivals.com.
 Ranked as the number 10 cornerback in the nation by scout.com.
 Qualified for the state finals as a sophomore in the 200 meters and finished seventh in the state in the 100 meters a junior.
 As a sophomore, he had 10 interceptions.